Lewis Macleod (footballer): 2016–2019

-After returning to fitness for the 2016–17 pre-season, he made his first competitive start for the club on the opening day of the regular season, playing 82 minutes of a 2–1 defeat to Huddersfield Town, before being replaced by Philipp Hofmann.
+After returning to fitness for the 2016–17 pre-season, Macleod made his first competitive start for the club on the opening day of the regular season, playing 82 minutes of a 2–1 defeat to Huddersfield Town, before being replaced by Philipp Hofmann.
 Macleod made 12 further appearances before suffering a serious knee injury during a West London derby versus Queens Park Rangers on 28 October 2016.
 In December 2016, he signed a one-year contract extension, which would keep him at Griffin Park until the end of the 2018–19 season.

 After recovering from the knee injury and then suffering a hamstring problem in October 2017, Macleod made his first appearance for over 13 months as a second-half substitute for Sergi Canós in a 3–1 victory over West London rivals Fulham on 2 December 2017.
 After just one FA Cup start and sporadic substitute cameos, Macleod made his first league start of the 2017–18 season versus Middlesbrough on 17 March 2018 and scored his first goal for the club with the equaliser in a 1–1 draw.
 He finished the 2017–18 season with 11 appearances and one goal.

 Macleod entered the 2018–19 season fully fit and held down a starting place through much of the first four months of the campaign.
-After scoring his third goal of the season with an injury time equaliser versus West Bromwich Albion on 3 December 2018, he suffered a hamstring injury, but after returning to fitness, his reluctance to sign a new contract meant he made just one further appearance before the end of the season.
+After scoring his third goal of the season with an injury time equaliser versus West Bromwich Albion on 3 December 2018, he suffered a hamstring injury.
+After returning to fitness, Macleod's reluctance to sign a new contract meant that he made just one further appearance before the end of the season.
 Macleod departed Brentford when his contract expired at the end of the 2018–19 season and he finished his career at Griffin Park with 43 appearances and four goals.